 The Julian House outreach team receive and respond to reports of rough sleepers in Exeter.
-One of the locations that the outreach team is aware of, and often called too, is near the local motorway, often used for people passing through or hitch-hiking.

 We continued to meet with them in the same spot regularly for about four weeks.
 Each time I brought a hot drink and a smile, and they slowly began to warm to our team, allowing us to gain their trust incrementally.
 The major turning point was when I was able to take them to the council offices to see what could be offering in terms of housing and support.
 This meeting went really well – the couple came away having secured temporary accommodation.